 Plastic Trash Tracking: Story of an Open Ocean Cleanup

-The Ocean Cleanup is an ambitious non-profit organization that develops advanced technologies to rid the world’s oceans of plastic.
+The Ocean Cleanup is an ambitious non-profit organisation that develops advanced technologies to rid the world’s oceans of plastic.
 They have pioneered a passive drifting system comprising of floating tubes that captures plastic debris and trash from the Ocean’s surface by following natural currents.
 They aim to clean up half the Great Pacific Garbage Patch, located between California and Hawaii, in 5 years’ time.

 Pinpointing the location of plastics is one of the major challenges, according to a spokesperson: “We know more or less where it is, but the stuff is always moving.
 That’s where remote sensing comes in.”